What is Apple Music and how to upload your music free

 Apple Music subscribers can also find video content in the app, such as music videos (like those from James Bay), live streams, interviews, short films (like those from Billie Eilish and NASA), video playlists, web series (like Verified and Carpool Karaoke) and documentaries (like those from Harry Styles, Taylor Swift, Cash Money Records, Vice and 808: The Movie).
 Available on Apple Music and Apple TV+, Apple Music TV is a 24-hour stream of music videos, interviews, live shows, special events and more.
 Videos can be embedded, however non-subscribers will only get a short preview.

 Lyrics view lets you sing along or tap ahead to a particular line.
 You can even share lyrics and music clips on socials.
+The Apple Music Sing feature takes lyrics view further, with a karaoke-like experience.

 Apple Music also hosts some exclusive shows and concerts to subscribers only, such as the Apple Music Awards.
 This annual show celebrates some of the top artists, albums, songs and songwriters on the platform and influence on global culture as a whole.